greenplum-db/gpdb/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 -   `ssl_renegotiation_limit` *integer*.
 Specifies the data limit before key renegotiation.
 -   `ssl_ciphers` *string*.
 Configures the list SSL ciphers that are allowed. `ssl_ciphers` *overrides* any ciphers string specified in `/etc/openssl.cnf`.
 The default value `ALL:!ADH:!LOW:!EXP:!MD5:@STRENGTH` enables all ciphers except for ADH, LOW, EXP, and MD5 ciphers, and prioritizes ciphers by their strength.

-    **Note:** With TLS 1.2 some ciphers in MEDIUM and HIGH strength still use NULL encryption \(no encryption for transport\), which the default `ssl_ciphers` string allows.
+    <br/>**Note:** With TLS 1.2 some ciphers in MEDIUM and HIGH strength still use NULL encryption \(no encryption for transport\), which the default `ssl_ciphers` string allows.
 To bypass NULL ciphers with TLS 1.2 use a string such as `TLSv1.2:!eNULL:!aNULL`.

     It is possible to have authentication without encryption overhead by using `NULL-SHA` or `NULL-MD5` ciphers.
 However, a man-in-the-middle could read and pass communications between client and server.
 Also, encryption overhead is minimal compared to the overhead of authentication.
 For these reasons, NULL ciphers should not be used.